 This is a given, but there's no point in caulking when there's no gap in the first place.
 Not only does it make caulking redundant, but it wastes money.

 Additionally, most contractors would decide whether caulking is necessary based on how wide the gap is.
-If it's less than an eighth of an inch, then there's no need to caulk.
+If it’s less than a quarter of an inch, then there’s no need to caulk.
 Doing so may ruin the overall aesthetic of your home.

 Change In Color